-Non-members and Student Affiliates can purchase past DipTrans papers and Examiner Reports using these forms: Examiner Report Order Formand Past Paper Order Form.
+Non-members and Student Affiliates can purchase past DipTrans papers and Examiner Reports using these forms: Examiner Report Order Form and Past Paper Order Form.
 Remember however that you can access these as a membership benefit through:

 *Higher grades of membership (Career Affiliate, Associate, Member and Fellow) are also eligible to enter for exams and access the same exam preparation resources

-Registration for the January 2018 session is now closed.
+Registration for January 2019 is now Closed.

 On each of the two examination dates all Units must commence at the following local time only: